Digital nomad visa, regional cost-of-living variety, deep EU consumer market.

-As a dollar earner spending in Italy, you benefit from the dollar's reserve status — but the local inflation trend still erodes what you buy.
-This calculator shows both sides.
+As a dollar earner spending in Italy, you benefit from the dollar's reserve status — but local inflation still erodes what you buy.
+The calculator shows both sides.

 Italy has been luring Americans since the postwar years, but the financial reality of actually living here has gotten more complicated.
 Between 2021 and 2023, Italian inflation hit levels not seen in decades — peaking near 12% in late 2022 — which quietly devoured the purchasing power of anyone holding savings in either euros or dollars.
 If you moved to Florence or Bologna in 2020 thinking you'd locked in a favorable rate environment, the math shifted hard against you within two years.